solo-io/squash/PREVERSION.md

 # Before tagging a new release

 ## Dev tasks
-- use correct namespace on CRD
-  - watch all namespaces
-- store DebugAttachment CRDs in the same namespace as the pods they are targeting
-  - implement a CRD that lives in a known namespace that will point to all the debugging namespaces
 - update makefile for new client/docker settings
 - update the Makefile
 - combine with Kube-squash